-What do you do when your Gmail account is nearly full?
-You can either purchase additional storage from Google (they charge $5 per year for 20 GB) or a cheaper alternative is that you scan your Gmail mailbox for messages that contain large file attachments and delete (or forward) all the useless messages to recover precious space.
+What do you do when your Gmail account storage is nearly full?
+You can either purchase additional storage space from Google – they charge $5 per year for 20 GB – or a cheaper alternative would be that you scan your Gmail mailbox for messages that contain large file attachments and delete (or forward) all the bigger messages and recover precious space.

 The problem is how do you find these bulky messages in your mailbox when Gmail doesn’t offer an option to sort and filter messages by size?

 Once the sheet has a list of all the bulky message, you can sort the sheet by the Size column to find the big ones.
 Or use the Filter option (the Funnel icon) to find messages that are within a particular range (5 MB < size < 10 MB).
 Click the “View” link to open the corresponding message in Gmail, bulk auto-forward the big email to another email address or use the Save Emails add-on to download the big emails and attachments to your Google Drive.

 - While the Google sheet is open, go to Tools -> Script Editor.
 On the next screen, choose Resources -> Current Script Triggers.